 In collaboration with the Secretariat of the East African Community (EAC), the Auschwitz Institute for Peace and Reconciliation organized a training seminar entitled “Learning from Experiences: Practical Approaches to Building State Capacity to Prevent Genocide and Mass Atrocities,” in Kigali, Rwanda on April 24-26, 2018.
-The event was carried out with the collaboration of the National Commission for the Fight Against Genocide (CNLG), which acted in the capacity of the seminar’s local host.
+The event was carried out in cooperation with the National Commission for the Fight Against Genocide (CNLG), which acted in the capacity of the seminar’s local host.
 Participants included EAC Policy Officers and representatives from Member States including Burundi, Kenya, Rwanda, Tanzania, and Uganda.

 Following an opening module dedicated to introducing participants to the concepts of genocide and mass atrocity prevention taught by Dr. Ashad Sentongo, Director of AIPR’s Africa Programs, Mr. Stephen Agaba, the EAC Secretariat’s Principal Legal Officer, made a presentation entitled “The Prevention of Genocide and Mass Atrocities in the EAC: The Role of Early Warning.”
 Following this, Dr. Samson Barigye, Conflict Prevention and Reconciliation Advisor of USAID’s SAFE Program led a module on conflict management and midstream atrocity prevention.
 To conclude the day, Dr. Jean-Damascène Gasanabo, Director General of the National Research & Documentation Centre on Genocide at CNLG delivered a module on policy and programming for State and non-State leaders.